 The work undertaken by Ernst & Young suggests that late rebidding, as well as price volatility in general, can be associated with higher contract market prices.
 There is some evidence for a relationship between the incidence of price volatility and traded contract volumes.

-In conjunction with previous analysis by ROAM associating late rebidding with price spikes in Queensland, this supports the hypothesis that late rebidding imposes additional contract market costs on other participants.
+The Commission acknowledges the inherent difficulty of deducing causation from statistical models based on correlation.
+However, in conjunction with circumstantial evidence provided by stakeholders, as well as previous analysis by ROAM associating late rebidding with Queensland price spikes, these results support the hypothesis that late rebidding imposes additional contract market costs on other participants.

-As an order of magnitude assessment, deliberate late rebidding is estimated to have added a premium of eight dollars to the price of caps Queensland in the final quarter of 2014, and seven dollars in the first quarter of 2015.
-Overall, the additional expenditure on ASX traded caps and base futures caused by deliberate late rebidding over this time period has been estimated at \$103.8 million.
+As an order of magnitude assessment, deliberately late rebidding is estimated to have added a premium of eight dollars to the price of caps Queensland in the final quarter of 2014, and seven dollars in the first quarter of 2015.
+Overall, the additional expenditure on ASX traded caps and base futures caused by deliberately late rebidding over this time period has been estimated at \$103.8 million.
 This does not include impacts on other hedge products, such as options, or bilateral transactions on the OTC market.
 Therefore, the total magnitude of impact may be substantially higher than this value.
-Ernst & Young has suggested an assumption of 60 percent of Queensland contracts traded through ASX energy, meaning that once OTC trades are taken into account, the total magnitude of the impact would increase to approximately \$173 million.
-51
+Ernst & Young has suggested an assumption of 60 percent of Queensland contracts traded through ASX energy, meaning that once OTC trades are taken into account, the total magnitude of the impact would increase to approximately \$173 million.56